GiuliaLanzillotta/giulias_blog/docs/_posts/2020-04-30-about-deep-work.md

 </div>

 ## Intro

-This is my first book review and it's the first time I talk about productivity, therefore I believe it is necessary to spend a few words introducing the context.

 I can't remember how it started, but time management has a central role in my life today.
 The people who know me would probably say that I'm obsessed with schedules.
 And sometimes I have to agree with them.
 The reason why I relentlessly plan my days is to make sure not to waste time living a life I would not be proud of. <br>
 As [Mark Manson](https://markmanson.net/) puts it: